Why Your Quest 2 Lenses Keep Fogging Up, And How to Fix It

 • Assuming a one-size-fits-all solution.
 Room temperature, sweat rate, ventilation, and workout intensity all vary.

-• The “kid’s shampoo trick” (applying a drop to each lens) did not work in this mad scientist’s lab.
+• The “kid’s shampoo trick” applying a drop to each lens did not work in this mad scientist’s lab.
+I tried it twice.
+Both times the VR lens fogging came back within minutes of intense movement.

 • Vented, sweat-proof facial interface (silicone or wipeable).
 For extra airflow, try leaving a small space under the nose bridge with a folded tissue or some kind of cotton ball.